geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 and [source code](https://github.com/ceres-solver/ceres-solver), and (to a lesser extent, but surprisingly) the [Minpack User Guide](https://www.osti.gov/biblio/6997568) and the [Modern Minpack source code](https://github.com/fortran-lang/minpack).
-I'll be pretty sloppy with my citations because most of them would just be Nocedal&Wright or Madsen _et al_.
+I'll be pretty sloppy with my citations because most of them would just be N&W or Madsen _et al_.

 # Trust Region Algorithms